 The massive daffodil which a man had attached to his 1982 Welsh jersey with a safety pin the size of a woodlice this morning, has fallen off.

-Winch Wen man Pete Bowen thought he’d meticulously planned his St David’s Day get up by purchasing a fully grown daffodil and cleaning his Welsh rugby jersey, but he faced a mad dash around his house to find a safety pin before eventually taking one which attached a label to a new Zara t-shirt.
+Pete Bowen from Winch Wen thought he’d meticulously planned his St David’s Day get up by purchasing a fully grown daffodil and cleaning his Welsh rugby jersey, but he faced a mad dash around his house to find a safety pin before eventually taking one which attached a label to a new Zara t-shirt.

-Pete said: “Last year I forgot about St David’s Day and I was like the only kid who gets sent to school without a costume on.
+Pete said: “Last year I forgot about St David’s Day and I was in work like the only kid who gets sent to school without a costume on.

-“I had it all figured out, I purchased a daffodil the size of my arm, washed the vomit off my Welsh jersey from when I wore it up the pub for the 6 Nations with a wet wipe, then laid it all out ready for the big day.”
+“I had it all figured out, I purchased a daffodil the size of my arm, washed the vomit off my Welsh jersey from when I wore it up the pub for the 6 Nations and then laid it all out ready for the big day.”

 photo credit: LukeAndrew94 <a href=”http://www.flickr.com/photos/30744759@N03/3319783250″>St. David’s Day Daffodil</a> via <a href=”http://photopin.com”>photopin</a> <a href=”https://creativecommons.org/licenses/by-nd/2.0/”>(license)</a>